Know the City

 Some of the property purchasers in 1924 are descendants of families that still live in Canberra.
 The purchaser brought part of the building with the minimum purchase being a two arch width allotment.
 The appendix of the Plan has a fascinating block by block description of the type of shop, cafe, business, dance hall, billiard hall, grocery shop and details about the owners and inference of the type of landscape that this once commercial hub stood in.

-A search on Google maps reveals almost every possible service excluding a pet shop and funeral director.
+A search on Google maps reveals almost every possible service!
 There are 156 restaurants, 30 hairdressing salons, 62 computer based businesses, 98 clothing shops, 6 newsagencies, 26 shoe shops, 3 cinema complexes, 8 art galleries, 4 supermarkets, 98 medical practices and 109 legal practices and individuals.

 Ring Canberra Connect 132281 for the ACT Government.